sgupta70/BasicCAD-/README.md

 * mirroring
 * using fillets
 * extruding
+* sketching

 This was super fun to make, it wasn't too hard for me.
+I really enjoyed seeing how I could mirror a whole piece so I didn't have to make it again.

 ---